-Languages: Almost all of the materials are in Chinese, Japanese, and Korean.
+Almost all of the materials are in Chinese, Japanese, and Korean.
 Only a few reference works are in other languages.

-Chronological Limits: From ancient time to present.
+From ancient time to present.
 Emphasis is on Tang, Song, Ming, Qing Dynasties and contemporary China, Edo and contemporary Japan, ancient and contemporary Korea.

-Date of Publication: Emphasis is on recent imprints, but some older works are collected as appropriate.
+Emphasis is on recent imprints, but some older works are collected as appropriate.

-Types of Materials
+Types of Materials Collected

 Electronic resources are actively acquired through collaboration with other UC East Asian libraries as budget allows.
-We comply with the licensing requirements set force by the California Digital Library.
+We comply with the licensing requirements set forth by the California Digital Library.
 In addition to the criteria used for the print format, preferences are given to electronic resources meeting the following conditions: